-There still exist pristine places without industry and pollution where people live in harmony with their environment.
+There are still pristine places in existence without industry and pollution, where people live in harmony with their environment.
 One of them is the autonomous province of Gorno-Badakhshan in Tajikistan.
 Though its area (about 65,000 sq km) extends over half the country, only 3% is habitable.
 Gorno-Badakhshan is located among the Pamir Mountains or “Roof of the World”.
-The few villages are situated in valleys beside rivers and the population cultivates every patch of available land.
+A few villages are situated in valleys beside rivers, and the populations cultivate every patch of land available.

 Introduced from China via the Silk Route, the mulberry is perfectly adapted to the difficult mountain environment, where it grows between 1100 and 2400 meters above sea level, replacing crops such as wheat and barley, which cannot grow at these altitudes.
 An important food resource particularly during times of crisis, the bushes are cultivated on small plots of land and the elderly producers say that some are over a hundred years old.

 There are more than 60 varieties of mulberry in the Pamir region, the result of centuries of natural selection and adaptation.
 They can be eaten raw or transformed into jams and syrups; the berries can also be eaten dried, whole or ground, and made into pikht, which is generally mixed with other seeds and cereals to make a traditional sweet food.
 Pikht is used as a sweetener in tea, fermented milk or sour cream or alternatively mixed with ricotta cheese as an ingredient in cake fillings.

 Mulberries are mainly harvested for family consumption: In summer families put as many as 20-30 sacks of dried mulberry aside as a reserve for the winter.

 In the local culture the mulberry tree and fruit are associated with beauty: Berries were traditionally given to a couple to make their life sweeter, and before starting to build a new house, a mulberry tree would be planted.